iamprincetj/alx-system_engineering-devops/0x00-shell_basics/README.md

-each script is for navigateing the Linux
+each script is for navigateing the linux